Table Of Contents

 Human errors consistently affect inventory tracking when manual methods are used for monitoring.

-The solution?
 An updating system powered by barcode reading technology to diminish mistakes in inventory control.

 Challenge 2: Poor Forecasting